Board of Trustees Profiles

 Philip B. Sheibley ’81, ’16P

-Philip B. Sheibley ’81 is a venture capital investor with a primary focus on alternative energy.
-He is also the chairman of Fiberight LLC, a biofuel company.
-He retired as a managing partner with Accenture in 2010.
-He is active with the high school crew team in New Canaan, Conn., the New Canaan Library and several charitable organizations.
-He received a bachelor’s degree in industrial engineering from Lehigh in 1981.
+Philip B. Sheibley is a venture capital investor with a primary focus on alternative energy.
+He is also the chairman of Fiberight LLC, an advanced biofuel company, and serves on the board of directors for a number of his other portfolio companies.
+He retired as a managing partner with Accenture in 2010, where he was industry director for the Life Sciences industry practice.
+He received a bachelorís degree in industrial engineering from Lehigh in 1981.

 Daniel E. Smith Jr. ’71*,